Codecademy/docs/content/cpp/concepts/conditionals/conditionals.md

 ---
 Title: 'Conditionals'
 Description: 'Conditionals take an expression, which is code that evaluates to determine a value, and checks if it is true or false.
-If it’s true, we can tell our program to do one thing — we can even account for false to do another.
-As we write more complex programs, conditionals allow us to address multiple scenarios and make our programs more robust.
-An if statement is used to test an expression for truth.
-If the condition evaluates to true, then the code within the block is executed; otherwise, it will be skipped. cpp if (a == 10) { // Code goes here'
+If it’s true, &mdash; `false` can even be accounted for to perform another set of instruction(s).
+AFor more complex programs, conditionals allow multiple scenarios to be addressed, making programs more robust.'
 Subjects:
   - 'Computer Science'
   - 'Game Development'